-- 1. All users shall be issued a unique user name for accessing PII. - 2.
-Username shall be promptly disabled, deleted, or the password changed within, at most, twenty-four (24) hours of the transfer or termination of an employee.
-Note: Twenty-four (24) hours is defined as one (1) working day. - 3.
+- 1. All users shall be issued a unique user name for accessing Medi-Cal PII. - 2.
+Usernames shall be promptly disabled, deleted, or the password changed within, at most, 24 hours of the transfer or termination of an employee. - 3.
 Passwords are not to be shared. - 4.
-Passwords shall be at least eight (8) characters. - 5.
+Passwords shall be at least eight characters. - 5.
 Passwords shall be a non-dictionary word. - 6.
-Passwords shall not be stored in readable format on the computer or server. - Passwords shall be changed every ninety (90) days or less.
-It is recommended that passwords be required to be changed every sixty (60) days or less.
+Passwords shall not be stored in readable format on the computer or server. - 7.
+Passwords shall be changed every 90 days or less.
+It is recommended that passwords be required to be changed every 60 days or less.
 Non-expiring passwords are permitted when in full compliance with NIST SP 800-63B Authenticator Assurance Level (AAL) 2. - 8.
-Passwords shall be changed if revealed or compromised.

-- 9. Passwords shall be composed of characters from at least three (3) of the four (4) of the following groups from the standard keyboard: - a.
+Passwords shall be changed if revealed or compromised. - 9.
+Passwords shall be composed of characters from at least three of the four groups from the standard keyboard: - a.
 Upper case letters (A-Z) - b.
 Lower case letters (a-z) - c.
 Arabic numerals (0-9) - d.
-Special characters (!,@,#, etc.) - H. User Access.
-In conjunction with CDSS and DHCS, County Department/Agency management should exercise control and oversight over the authorization of individual user access to SSA data via, MEDS, IEVS, and over the process of issuing and maintaining access control numbers, IDs, and passwords. - I. Data Destruction.
-When no longer needed, all PII shall be cleared, purged, or destroyed consistent with NIST SP 800-88, Guidelines for Media Sanitization, such that the PII cannot be retrieved. - J. System Timeout.
-The systems providing access to PII shall provide an automatic timeout, requiring re-authentication of the user session after no more than twenty (20) minutes of inactivity. - K. Warning Banners.
-The systems providing access to PII shall display a warning banner stating, at a minimum: - 1.
-Data is confidential; - 2.
+Special characters - H. User Access.
+In conjunction with DHCS, management should exercise control and oversight, of the function of authorizing individual user access to

+- SSA data via Medi-Cal Eligibility Data System (MEDS), and over the process of issuing and maintaining access control numbers, IDs, and passwords. - Data Destruction.
+When no longer needed, all Medi-Cal PII shall be cleared, purged, or destroyed consistent with NIST SP 800-88, Guidelines for Media Sanitization, such that the Medi-Cal PII cannot be retrieved. - J. System Timeout.
+The systems providing access to Medi-Cal PII shall provide an automatic timeout, requiring re-authentication of the user session after no more than 20 minutes of inactivity. - K. Warning Banners.
+The systems providing access to Medi-Cal PII shall display a warning banner stating, at a minimum: - 1.
+Data is confidential: - 2.
 Systems are logged; - 3.
 System use is for business purposes only, by authorized users; and - 4.
 Users shall log off the system immediately if they do not agree with these requirements.